Probate Q&A Series

 Detailed Answer

-When someone dies owning only real property in North Carolina, you usually must open a full probate estate to transfer title.
+When someone dies owning only real property in North Carolina, you do not always have to open a full probate estate to transfer title.
 North Carolina law defines probate as the court-supervised process that validates a will (if there is one), appoints a personal representative and authorizes that person to collect assets, pay debts and distribute property.
 See N.C.
 Gen. Stat. § 28A-2-1.

 Some estates qualify for a simplified collection of personal property by affidavit.
 Under N.C.
 Gen. Stat. § 28A-15-3, heirs may use an affidavit if the decedent owned only personal assets valued at $20,000 or less.
 But real property does not qualify for that process.

-If the decedent owned land or a home in their sole name, the clerk of superior court must appoint a personal representative.
-The representative will:
+If the decedent owned land or a home in their sole name, the clerk of superior court does not necessarily have to appoint a personal representative to pass title to heirs or devisees, although estate administration may still be needed in some circumstances.
+A personal representative may:

 • Obtain Letters Testamentary or Letters of Administration.

-• Prepare and file an inventory of the real estate.
+• Prepare and file an inventory if an estate is opened.

 Some planning tools avoid probate for real property: